-As 2020 gradually fades into the past, we can reflect on many unexpected lessons from a truly terrible year.
-If there were any highlights from 2020 at all, they were in the fat bottom lines of e-commerce companies.
-As sweet summer children of 2019, we all knew that the next year would be even better for people shopping online, but it ended up exceeding every expectation.
+As 2021 gradually fades into the past, we can reflect on many unexpected lessons from a truly terrible year.
+If there were any highlights from 2021 at all, they were in the fat bottom lines of e-commerce companies.
+As sweet summer children of 2019, and then 2020, we all knew that the next year would be even better for people shopping online, but it ended up exceeding every expectation.
 No kidding, or, as we used to say growing up in West Virginia during the 1980s, “no doy.”

 That’s Great, What Now?

 It would be a shame to lose all that momentum now.
 The good news is that while there’s naturally a dip in sales volume after the holidays, it doesn’t have to slip away completely.
 Luckily, there are a few things you can do to keep the train moving and carry some of that energy into the new year.

 A new year means a new opportunity to promise ourselves that we’re going to do better than we did with our resolutions last year.
 You can harness that spirit in your own efforts by appealing specifically to that pervasive feeling of fresh new opportunities.
 Is there a way you can pivot the messaging in your digital ads to engage the hopeful side of your audience?
 Data shows that people are more excited about things that make their lives better, like getting more exercise, cleaning up more often, and increasing their skills.
 Appeal to that new year spirit and reap the rewards.

 Get Your Message Out